 -can the cost of travel to the airport be better factored in?
 Some who are supported are encountering significant local costs from their homes to the nearest airport.
 Can the guidelines better describe the options for such costs?

 -What are the “standard” requirements for meeting reports from approved travelers?
 E.g. should every traveler submit a list of the session that they attend, as a template meeting report?
 At this point, it appears that someone can be approved for travel for one purpose, and there is no clarity of what other events and sessions that they attend.
 A simple form could be developed, with a list of the sessions attended, or other events participated in.

-We note that Councilors/Officers who are supported are already reporting to their communities, so we are not asking that there be burdensome reports for these supported travelers.
+We note that Councilors/Officers who are supported are already reporting to their communities, so we are not asking that there be additional burdensome reports for these supported travelers.

 3. What specific area of the ICANN Community Travel Support Guidelines affect your group the most?